Grand Lodge of New York

-The Grand Lodge of New York (officially, the Grand Lodge of Free and Accepted Masons of the State of New York) is the largest and oldest independent organization of Freemasons in the U.S. state of New York.
-It was at one time the largest grand lodge in the world in terms of membership.
+The Grand Lodge of New York, officially the Grand Lodge of Free and Accepted Masons of the State of New York, is the largest and oldest of several organizations of Freemasons that are based in the U.S. state of New York.
+The offices of the Grand Lodge are located at Masonic Hall in New York City.

 The Grand Lodge of New York was founded December 15, 1782 and it acts as the coordinating body for many Masonic functions undertaken throughout the state.
 Its various committees organize the Masonic Home in Utica, the Livingston Masonic Library and various charitable events around New York State.
-The Grand Lodge of New York has jurisdiction over approximately 60,000 Freemasons, organized in more than 800 Lodges, most of them located within New York State.
+The Grand Lodge of New York has more than 24,000 members among more than 400 lodges and an additional 9 lodges in Lebanon.
+The GLNY first began chartering lodges in Lebanon in 1924.